ARMmbed/mbed-os/TESTS/netsocket/README.md

 **Preconditions:**

-1. Network interface and stack are initialised
+1. Network interface and stack are initialized.
-2. Network connection is up
+2. Network connection is up.

 **Test steps:**

-1. Call `UDPSocket::set_timeout(100)`
+1. Call `UDPSocket::set_timeout(100)`.
-2. Call `UDPSocket::sendto("echo.mbedcloudtesting.com", 7, <random packet, size = 100>, 100);`
+2. Call `UDPSocket::sendto("echo.mbedcloudtesting.com", 7, <random packet, size = 100>, 100);`.
-3. Repeat 5 times
+3. Repeat 5 times.
-    1.  record a time in millisecond precission
+    1. Record a time in millisecond precission.
-    2. Call `UDPSocket::recvfrom()`
+    2. Call `UDPSocket::recvfrom()`.
-    3.  record a time in millisecond precission
+    3. Record a time in millisecond precission.

-4.  repeat testcase 10 times.
+4. Repeat testcase 10 times.

 **Expected result:**

 Each `sendto()` calls should return 100.

 Within each loop, one `recvfrom()` may return the received packet size (100).
-Other calls should return NSAPI_ERROR_WOULD_BLOCK.
+Other calls should return `NSAPI_ERROR_WOULD_BLOCK`.

-When NSAPI_ERROR_WOULD_BLOCK is received, check that time consumed is more that 100 milliseconds but less than 200 milliseconds.
+When `NSAPI_ERROR_WOULD_BLOCK` is received, check that time consumed is more that 100 milliseconds but less than 200 milliseconds.

 After repeating for 10 times, at least 5 packets must have been